rakino/cattion/README.md

 # cattion
-A simple program that can change some texts into a matrix.
+A simple program that can turn some texts into a matrix.

 ## usage
 `python(3) cattion.py`